Paula Windecker publishes her doctoral dissertation

 A curriculum vitae written by the candidate (including contact details) should be attached to the evaluator’s report.

-3) Research proposal of the dissertation topic
+3) Synopsis of the dissertation topic

 Interview and Selection